 About the KATS Network

-The KATS Network is one of 56 statewide assistive technology programs federally funded under the Assistive Technology Act of 1998, as ammended in 2004.
+The KATS Network is one of 56 statewide assistive technology programs federally funded under the Assistive Technology Act of 1998, as amended in 2004.
 Administratively, the KATS Network is housed within the Kentucky Office of Vocational Rehabilitation, Program Policy & Support Branch, Support/ Systems Section.

-The KATS Network’s mission is to make assistive technology (AT) information, devices and services easily obtainable for people of any age and/or disability.
+The KATS Network’s mission is to make assistive technology (AT) information, devices, and services easily obtainable for people of any age and/or disability.
 AT is any item or piece of equipment (both low-tech and high-tech) used to improve and/or maintain independence in the home, at work, school or play.

 Services we provide

 The KATS Network provides access to AT through a network of five (5) Regional AT Resource Centers (ATRCs) across the state.
 The Regional ATRCs operate AT demonstration programs, lending libraries, and AT Reutilization programs.
 The KATS Network Coordinating Center and each of the ATRCs work cooperatively to provide outreach, information & referral services, and training on various AT topics.
 Technical Assistance and collaboration are also provided to state agencies and organizations to enhance the understanding of and access to AT and accessible information technology (IT).